rogersheu/rogersheu/README.md

 My work until now (as of mid-2021) has focused on automated processing of mass spectral data for atmospheric chemistry.
 The field of atmospheric chemistry is currently split between Igor Pro, which is a scientific data analysis software that serves a similar purpose to MATLAB, and R/Python.
 Though the field has trended away from Igor Pro in recent years, a vast majority of researchers still use it because of the wealth of packages and software that were already developed in its environment for a variety of field-standard instrumentation.

 Igor Pro has a C-like programming language, features incredibly modular and aesthetically-pleasing figure creation, and can be controlled using either the command line or by using the interactive GUI.
-If you are here to get an idea of my coding capability and you are familiar with Igor Pro syntax, please take a look at the TOF-analysis-code repository.
-If you are not familiar with Igor Pro, that's fine!
-Feel free to look at the ```README.md``` for some examples.
+If you are here to get an idea of my coding capability and you are familiar with Igor Pro syntax, please take a look at rogersheu/TOF-analysis-code.

-If you use the code here for scientific purposes, please at least acknowledge me by including a citation to one of my papers or by acknowledging the use of my code. https://scholar.google.com/citations?user=qJX20GcAAAAJ.
+If you use the code here for academic (scientific publishing) purposes, please at least acknowledge me by including a citation to one of my papers or by acknowledging the use of my code. https://scholar.google.com/citations?user=qJX20GcAAAAJ.

 Publications (PDFs available upon request):